Natalia López: Early life

 Natalia López Cardona was born on 23 April 1999, in Circasia, Quindío, Colombia.
 She studied medicine at the Universidad Alexander Von Humboldt in Armenia, Quindío, Colombia for a few semesters, but later retired to start a new career, this time to become a Lawyer as her father.

 Pageantry

 López was designated as Señorita Quindío 2021 after an evaluative process of interviews, photographs and general culture.

 Miss International 2022

 López represented Quindío in Señorita Colombia 2021 and finished 1st Runner-Up to Valentina Espinosa of Bolívar.
 She was appointed as Miss Colombia International and will represent Colombia in Miss International 2022.

-On 13 December 2022, at the Tokyo Dome City Hall in Tokyo, the final of Miss International pageant was held, where 66 candidates from around the world competed for the title.
+On 13 December 2022, at the Tokyo Dome City Hall in Tokyo, the final of the Miss International pageant was held, where 66 candidates from around the world competed for the title.
 At the end of the night, Natalia obtained the position of 3rd runner-up, for the second consecutive edition for Colombia.